You’ve done 10 MoRPh surveys along a subreach, but there’s no marker appearing on the MoRPh10 map! If this sounds familiar, this guide is for you.

 If your MoRPh10 isn’t appearing, it’s possible that one of these three rules is being broken.
 Here’s a guide to checking and fixing them.

-Fixing Locations and Project Codes
+Fixing Locations and Correlation Codes

 Let’s look at an example.
 The left map below shows individual modules for three MoRPh10s but the right only shows two markers.
 Something is wrong here, so let’s check the three rules: